Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Conclusions

 \section{Conclusions}

 This paper investigated standard consensus algorithms coupled with randomized individual node decision-making over stochastically time-varying graphs.
 Each node determined its update by a sequence of Bernoulli trials with time-varying probabilities.
 The central aim of this work was to investigate the relation between the required level of independence of the graph process and the overall convergence.
-We consequently introduced connectivity-independence and arc-independence for graph processes.
-An impossibility theorem showed that a.s. consensus can not be achieved unless the sum of the success probability sequence diverges.
+We consequently introduced connectivity-independence and arc-independence for the random graph processes.
+In light of the Borel-Cantelli lemma, a universal impossibility theorem showed that a.s. consensus cannot be achieved unless the sum of the success probability sequence diverges.
 Then a series of sufficiency conditions were given for the network to reach a global a.s. consensus under various connectivity assumptions.

-Particularly, when either the graph is arc-independent or acyclic, the sum of the success probability sequence diverging is a sharp threshold condition for consensus under a simple self-confidence assumption.
-In other words, consensus appears suddenly as the sum of the probability sequence goes to infinity.
-Consistent with classical random graph theory, this so-called zero-one law was to the best of our knowledge first established in this paper for distributed consensus computation over random graphs.
+We established sharp threshold of almost sure consensus obeying the zero-one law.
+Convergence rates are established by lower and upper bounds of the $\epsilon$-computation time.
+We also generalized the concepts of connectivity/arc independence to their analogues from the $*$-mixing point of view, which covers the majority of random graph models in the literature such as Erd\H{o}s-R\'{e}nyi, gossiping, random walk, and Markovian random graphs.
+Under the $*$-mixing setting, our convergence analysis continued to stand and almost sure consensus conditions were established.
+Finally, we further investigated almost sure finite-time convergence of random gossiping algorithms.
+Surprisingly, the random node update process plays a key role in making a.s. finite-time convergence possible.